ray155093/azure-docs.zh-tw/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 <properties
-   pageTitle="使用 Visual Studio 設定 Azure 雲端服務的角色 | Microsoft Azure" description="了解如何使用 Visual Studio 設定 Azure 雲端服務的角色。" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configure the Roles for an Azure Cloud Service with Visual Studio | Microsoft Azure" description="Learn how to set up and configure roles for Azure cloud services by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"